 Bucket list: I want to visit all of the national parks.

 Who’d play me in a biopic: Jessica Biel

 A licensed marriage and family therapist with 40 years of experience, Kathy Colbenson has been the CEO of CHRIS 180 since 1987.
-Under her leadership, CHRIS 180 has grown to include eight group homes, a permanent supportive housing program, a counseling center, a comprehensive community program designed to strengthen families, a drop-in center for homeless youth and young adults, an adoption program, a homeless outreach and community housing program, the At-Promise Center in partnership with the Atlanta Police Foundation, and a training institute—all of which focus on behavioral health, recovering from the impact of childhood trauma, and helping people develop the skills necessary for self-sufficiency.
-CHRIS 180 opened the Southeast’s first outreach program for LGBTQ youth experiencing homelessness, created the first supportive housing program in the state for homeless youth and youth aging out of foster care, and spearheaded many other innovations in services for children and families throughout the state.
+Under her leadership, CHRIS 180 has grown to include foster homes and counseling centers across metro Atlanta, a permanent supportive housing program, a comprehensive community program designed to strengthen families, a drop-in center and integrated health clinic for youth and young adults experiencing homelessness, an adoption program, and much more—all focusing on behavioral health, recovering from the impact of childhood trauma, and helping people develop the skills necessary for self-sufficiency.
+CHRIS 180 also opened the Southeast’s first outreach program for LGBTQ youth experiencing homelessness and created the first supportive housing program in the state for homeless youth and youth aging out of foster care.

 Education: Georgia State University, University of West Georgia (MA)

 Notable achievements: Atlanta Business Chronicle Most Admired CEO (2019), Turknett Leadership Character Award (2013)

 100 Black Men of America